Fureweb/fureweb.github.io/_posts/2020-11-18-how-to-receive-mock-api-response-in-the-form-i-want-using-a-public-google-spreadsheet-document-english.markdown

 ---
 layout: post
-title:  "How to receive mock api response in the form i want using a public google spreadsheet document"
+title:  "How to receive mock api response in the form what I want using a public google spreadsheet document"
-slug: "how-to-receive-mock-api-response-in-the-form-i-want-using-a-public-google-spreadsheet-document"
+slug: "how-to-receive-mock-api-response-in-the-form-what-i-want-using-a-public-google-spreadsheet-document"
 date:   2020-11-18 16:00:00 +0900
 categories: blog
 ---